 Our PQ datasets have one of $\{128, 192, 256\}$ questions, depending on the number of student promotions for each run.
 For \intrinsic we sample 128 questions, consistent with all of our teacher-sampling experiments.
 For the equal-data comparison between \intrinsic and \grounded (sampling from the \algoname-trained teacher), see Section \ref{sec:teacher-ablation} and Appendix \ref{app:teacher-ablation}.

 In addition to the methods/baselines shown in Figure \ref{fig:promotion-results} we also report the following.

 \textbf{Inference pass@k with the base model.} Inference with the base model has non-zero pass@$k$ due to stochastic sampling with different seeds than were used for the initial pass$@128=0$ filtering.
 Comparison with \hardonly results shows that our fail@128 datasets are sufficiently difficult such that direct training yields very little improvement.

-Doing inference with the trained \grounded teacher model directly on fail@128 MATH test questions does \textit{not} improve upon base model, further evidence for the decoupling of generation and solving abilities.
+\textbf{Inference pass@k with the trained teacher.} We perform direct inference on fail@128 problems with final trained teacher policies, denoted as ``Inference with \grounded" in Tables \ref{tab:app-promotion-results-math}-\ref{tab:app-promotion-results-harp}).
+We find no improvement over the base model, indicating that improved \textit{teaching ability} is decoupled from improved \textit{solving ability}.

 \textbf{\hardonly with extra compute.} A natural question is whether we can improve direct training on fail@128 train questions simply by increasing compute.
-One strategy is to train for longer, however our learning curves in Figure \ref{fig:accepted-qs-full} show that \hardonly test performance \textit{decreases} in the latter stages of training.
+One strategy is to train for longer, however our learning curves in Figure \ref{fig:accepted-qs-full} show that \hardonly test performance decreases in the latter stages of training.
+We confirm this by extending \hardonly training with HARP from 1500 to 6500 steps (Figure \ref{fig:harp-hardonly-extended}).
 Another strategy is to sample more from the base model by increasing the RLOO group size.